Baker Street tube station: Step-free access project

 In 2008 TfL proposed a project to provide step-free access to the sub-surface platforms.
 The project was a TfL-funded Games-enabling project in its investment programme (and not a project specifically funded as a result of the success of the London 2012 Games bid).
 The project was included in the strategy on accessible transport published by the London 2012 Olympic Delivery Authority and the London Organising Committee of the Olympic and Paralympic Games.

 Access to the Metropolitan line platforms 1–4 (serving trains to and from Finchley Road) would be provided by a bridge from the Bakerloo and Jubilee line ticket hall, with a lift from the bridge to each island platform.
 Through a passage from platforms 1–2, this would also give step-free access to platform 5 (Circle and Hammersmith & City line eastbound trains).
 Access to platform 6 (Circle and Hammersmith & City line westbound trains) would be provided by demolishing the triangular building outside the station, on the north side of Marylebone Road, and taking over the public pedestrian subway under Marylebone Road to provide a link between a lift up from platform 5 to the subway and a lift at the other end of the subway down to platform 6.
 The replacement for the triangular building would also act as an emergency exit for the station.

 TfL applied for planning permission and listed building consent for providing access to platforms 5 and 6 on 1 October 2008, but the application was subsequently withdrawn.
 (The part of the proposed scheme to provide step-free access to platforms 1–4 is within TfL's permitted development rights, and so does not require planning permission.)
 TfL announced on 31 March 2009 that because of budgetary constraints the step-free scheme would be deferred.

 Platform lengthening

 In order to accommodate the new, longer S stock trains, which started operating Metropolitan line services in August 2010, platforms 1 and 4 have been extended.
 However, the Circle and Hammersmith & City line platforms 5 and 6 have not been extended to accommodate their new S7 Stock trains, due to the enclosed nature of the platforms.
 Instead, selective door operation is employed.

 Services

 Bakerloo line

-On the Bakerloo line, Baker Street station is between Regent's Park and Marylebone.
-Trains can terminate at Queen's Park, Stonebridge Park, or Harrow and Wealdstone to the north, and Piccadilly Circus, Lambeth North or Elephant & Castle to the south.
+On the Bakerloo line, Baker Street station is between Marylebone to the north and Regent's Park to the south.
+Trains can terminate at Queen's Park, Stonebridge Park, or Harrow & Wealdstone to the north, and Piccadilly Circus, Lambeth North or Elephant & Castle to the south.

-The typical service pattern in trains per hour (tph) operated during off-peak hours is:
+The typical service pattern in trains per hour (tph) operated during off-peak hours and Sundays is: